 - Align the flap, right side up, on the base, which is also right side up.
 The pressed crease of the flap should sit across the top basted edge of the base, and the top seamed edge of the flap (the side with the opening) should be 2⅛” above the top of the ⅞” Green Waterfall ribbon.
 Pin the flap in place.

-- If possible, switch to a Walking foot or similar.
+- If possible, switch to a Walking foot or similar or engage your machine’s built-in fabric feeding system.
 If necessary, re-thread the machine with thread to best match the fabric in the top and bottom.
 Lengthen your stitch.

 - Edgestitch across the flap through all the layers.
 There are a lot of layers, so go slowly to keep your seam straight and even.
 This seam also closes the original opening left in the flap seam.

 - Fold the flap down into position to mark the placement for the socket half of the magnetic snap.